Updated April 4, 2023

-If the installation was successful then the following output will be produced.
+If the installation is successful, then the following output will be produced.

-This signifies the successful installation of Apache Spark on your machine and Apache Spark will start in Scala.
+This indicates the successful installation of Apache Spark on the machine.
+Now, Apache Spark will start in Scala.

-- Cluster mode: In this mode YARN on the cluster manages the Spark driver that runs inside an application master process.
-After initiating the application the client can go.
+- Cluster mode: In this mode, YARN on the cluster manages the Spark driver that runs inside an application master process.
+Once the application is initiated, the client can leave.

-- Client mode: In this mode, the resources are requested from YARN by application master and Spark driver runs in the client process.
+- Client mode: In this mode, the application master requests resources from YARN, and the Spark driver runs in the client process.

-To deploy a Spark application in cluster mode use command:
+To deploy a Spark application in cluster mode, use the following command:

 $spark-submit –master yarn –deploy –mode cluster mySparkApp.jar

-The above command will start a YARN client program which will start the default Application Master.
+This command will start a YARN client program, which will initiate the default Application Master.

-To deploy a Spark application in client mode use command:
+To deploy a Spark application in client mode, use the following command:

 $ spark-submit –master yarn –deploy –mode client mySparkApp.jar

-You can run spark shell in client mode by using the command:
+One can run spark-shell in client mode using the following command:

 $ spark-shell –master yarn –deploy-mode client

-- Ensure that Java is installed on your machine before installing spark.
+- Before installing Spark, ensure that Java is installed on your machine.

-- You can use Python also instead of Scala for programming in Spark but it must also be pre-installed like Scala.
+- Python can also be used for programming with Spark, but it must also be pre-installed like Scala.

-- You can run Apache Spark on Windows also but it is suggested to create a virtual machine and install Ubuntu using Oracle Virtual Box or VMWare Player.
+- While Apache Spark can run on Windows, it is of high recommendation to create a virtual machine and install Ubuntu using Oracle Virtual Box or VMWare Player.

-- Spark can run without Hadoop (i.e. Standalone mode) but if a multi-node setup is required then resource managers like YARN or Mesos are needed.
+- Spark can run in standalone mode without Hadoop, but if a multi-node setup is required, resource managers like YARN or Mesos are needed.

-- While using YARN it is not necessary to install Spark on all three nodes.
-You have to install Apache Spark on one node only.
+- When using YARN, it is not necessary to install Spark on all three nodes.
+One only needs to install Apache Spark on one node.